This is the second page of a letter from Grandpa reporting on the conditions of family members and news from the Home Front.

 Time out – the furnace sheared a pin

 2 hours later – after much effort the pin has been restored but in the meantime the fire has gone out, so I’ll just rather abruptly bring this missive to a close, get something to eat, light the fire and then I’ll really need a bath, which I shall duly take.

 So long then, from

-Tomorrow, a letter from Lad reporting their move back to California and on Thursday, a letter from Marian telling of their brief visit with Ced – thanks to the clutch on the Buick.
-On Friday, another letter from Marian telling Grandpa about their house-hunting search.
+Tomorrow, a letter from Lad and Marian reporting their move back to California and their brief visit with Ced – thanks to the Buick clutch.
+On Thursday and Friday, another letter from Grandpa to the members of the family circle scattered around the world.